sanjaya1996/vitura-coding-challenge/README.md

 # Vitura Prescription Management App

-This is a React Native app built with Expo and `expo-router` for Vitura's coding challenge.
+This is a React Native app built with Expo and the latest `react-navigation` for Vitura's coding challenge.
 It allows users to view, search, filter, and sort a list of prescriptions and view details about each one.

 <p align="center">
   <img src="assets/screenshots/Screenshot1.png" alt="Screenshot 1" width="220" style="margin-right: 10px;" />